nais/doc/docs/security/auth/azure-ad/access-policy.md

 extension of the [access policy](#access-policy) definitions described above.

 When granted to a consumer, the permissions will appear in their respective claims in tokens targeted to your application.
 Your application can then use these claims to implement custom authorization logic.
+Note that it is your application's responsibility to authorize or reject requests based on the permissions present in the token.

 !!! warning